 Who made National Popcorn Day a national holiday and exactly when it because a yummy national holiday is unknown.
 Some people say National Popcorn Day started because of the Super Bowl, and popcorn is such a fan favorite snack among Super Bowl spectators and fan.
 National Popcorn Day has shown up throughout American history on different days.
 An ad in the High Point Enterprise from the 1970’s stated National Popcorn Day was on October 24th.

 Magazines in the 1980’s, states National Popcorn Day is actually on January 31st and not the 19th.
 From January 19th, 1980 on the date of National Popcorn Day always seemed to land on the same day as the Super Bowl.
-But finally, on January 19th in 2003 a new paper stated it was National Popcorn Day, and the date has stuck ever since!
+But finally, on January 19th in 2003 a newspaper stated it was National Popcorn Day, and the date has stuck ever since!

 National Popcorn Month popped into existence in October originally because October corresponds with the harvest of popcorn kernels, but it only lasted one year!
 National Popcorn Month in October was officially announced in 1999 by Dan Glickman, Americas Secretary of Agriculture at the time.
 Today, October is not observed as National Popcorn Month because proclamations like the one made by Dan Glickman in 1999 are only valid for the year they are made.
 This means technically October in 1999 was the first and last official popcorn month in current history, however, since we love popcorn so much, we still love to celebrate!